theuggla/lysande-jekyll-theme/README.md

 ```
 <!--
-    Lysande Jekyll Theme 1.2.0
+    Lysande Jekyll Theme 1.0.0
     Copyright 2017-2018 Molly Arhammar - theuggla.github.io
     Free for personal and commercial use under the MIT license
     https://github.com/theuggla/lysande-jekyll-theme/blob/master/LICENSE
 -->
 ```

-At the top of every `.html` file, `/assets/css/main.css`, and `/assets/js/main.js`.
+At the top of every `.html` file and `/assets/main.css`.

 ### Ruby Gem

-Simply run `bundle update` if you're using Bundler (have a `Gemfile`) or `gem update jekyll-theme-basically-basic` if you're not.
+Simply run `bundle update` if you're using Bundler (have a `Gemfile`) or `gem update lysande-jekyll-theme` if you're not.

 ### Remote Theme